awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 **Length constraints:** The maximum length is 1,000 characters\.

 ***S3LogEnabled***
-When the value for this parameter is set to **True**, an S3 bucket is created within your AWS account to store the logs created by the session script\.
+When the value for this parameter is set to **True**, an S3 bucket is created within your Amazon Web Services account to store the logs created by the session script\.
 By default, this value is set to **True**\.
 For more information, see the *Logging Session Script Output* section later in this topic\.
 **Type**: Boolean
 **Required**: No
 **Allowed values:** **True**, **False**